 The head toss (photo on left) is probably one of the behaviors that is most age-oriented and is often not seen after about 3 yrs. old.
 The head toss is first an extension of the head followed by at least a partial rotation of the singer’s head, but may encompass a full 360 degrees rotation!
 This is quite impressive and signifies annoyance or frustration as it is often seen when a young singer is either confined or out on lead.

-Singers are very prey driven.
-They will go after any smaller dog, cat or critters in the wild, including birds, rodents and snakes.
-This prey drive also makes it imperative to have very secure fencing (discussed below) and vigilance about closing gates, doors etc. Singers must be walked on a secure leash at all times when outside their fenced yard or kennel.
-Recall of a loose singer is extremely difficult, particularly if the singer spots squirrels or other prey.
-Singers embrace their freedom if loose and will quickly disappear at a very fast pace.
+Like other primitive and ancient dogs, Singers can be very prey driven.
+They are capable of showing predatory behaviors towards smaller dogs, cats or other small critters.
+This prey drive also makes it imperative to have very secure fencing and vigilance about closing gates, doors etc. Singers must be walked on a secure leash at all times when outside their fenced yard or kennel.
+Recall of a loose singer can be difficult, particularly if the singer spots squirrels or other prey.
+Singers embrace their freedom if loose and are at risk of getting lost or hit by a car.
+Therefore thoughtful diligence is essential to keeping your Singer safe.